bramtayl/Justly/README.md

 - "Play selection" to play a selection of chords or notes.
 If you play a selection of chords, you will skip any previous chords, and only play the selected chords.
 If you play a selection of notes within a chord, you will skip any previous chords, and only play the selected notes within the current chord.
 - "Stop Playing" to stop playing.

+## Import

+Justly can import sheet music written in MusicXML.
+To do so, Justly uses a few heuristics.

+Justly uses the current key signature to find the tonic.
+Just then uses the following scale relative to the tonic:

+- Minor second: 16/5
+- Major second: 9/8
+- Minor third: 6/5
+- Major third: 5/4
+- Perfect fourth: 4/3
+- Augmented fourth/dimished fifth: 45/32
+- Perfect fifth: 3/2
+- Minor sixth: 8/5
+- Major sixth: 5/3
+- Minor seventh: 9/5
+- Perfect octave: 2

+For example, in the key of A, the frequency of any E (a perfect fifth away from the tonic) will be 3/2 of the frequency of the tonic below it.

+When the key signature changes, Justly modulates by the interval of the new key in the old key signature.
+So, if you modulate by from the key of A to the key of E, Justly will modulate by an interval of 3/2 (plus or minus an octave).

+Here are some tips for importing music written in standard notation:

+- Change key signatures every time the underlying chord in the music changes.
+- You might need to manually adjust seventh intervals.
+In the context of a seventh chord, you might want to change the seventh of the chord to be a harmonic seventh above the tonic.
+Likewise, in the context of a half-diminished seventh chord, you might want to change the root note of the chord to be a harmonic seventh below the top note of the chord.
+Be careful, however, because harmonic seventh intervals are notically different from minor seventh intervals.

 ## Example